Tom O'Gorman: Gridlife Touring Cup (GLTC)

-Tom began racing in Gridlife Touring Cup in 2020, with a car he bought, a yellow Honda S2000.
+O'Gorman began racing in Gridlife Touring Cup in 2020, with a car he bought, a yellow Honda S2000.

-He teamed up with ASM (Andy Smedegard Motorsports) for the 2021, 2022, and 2023 seasons.
+O'Gorman teamed up with ASM (Andy Smedegard Motorsports) for the 2021, 2022, and 2023 seasons.
 He won the GLTC Championship in 2022, one of the most difficult championships to win in grassroots racing.

-In 2023 he only did 4 races, after deciding to take a step back and focus on driver coaching and team support.
+In 2023, O'Gorman only did four races, after deciding to take a step back and focus on driver coaching and team support.

 Personal life

-Early in his life, Tom attended Ohio State University for one year, before deciding to focus on his racing career.
+Early in his life, O'Gorman attended Ohio State University for one year, before deciding to focus on his racing career.